Jeremie-Beucler/Rythm-of-thoughts/README.md

 ![Histogram of the number of chunks per question by response type and lure consideration.](./Output/histogram_n_chunks_by_response_lure_consideration.png)

 *Figure 5.
-Histogram of the number of chunks per question by response type and lure consideration.*
+Histogram of the number of chunks per question by accuracy and lure consideration.*

 ---